 Reiki is also the perfect way to begin the journey of self-discovery and healing.
 In these troubling times we need healers now more than ever!

 I teach Reiki level 1 Initiate, Reiki 2 Practitioner, Reiki 3 Master Teacher.
-I also run Reiki 2 and 3 refresher workshops, as well as workshops using Reiki with crystals, and dowsing and run regular Reiki shares.
+I also run Reiki 2 and 3 refresher workshops, as well as workshops using Reiki with crystals, essential oils and dowsing.

 End of Life Skills